Cromaa/Cromaa/README.md

 # Hey 👋😄

-😀 My name is Marcos Gabriel and welcome to my profile I am 20 years old, I hope you enjoy my projects, if you have any suggestion come talk to me maybe we can help each other.
+😀 Hello and welcome to my profile my name is Marcos Gabriel and I am 20 years old, I hope you enjoy my projects.
+If you have any suggestion come talk to me maybe we can help each other.
-🙋‍♂️ I am a Computer Engineering student, and right now my focus is in building mobile apps with React Native, and I always bring different features to my knowledge.
+🙋‍♂️ I am a Computer Engineering student, and right now my focus is on building mobile apps with React Native, and I always try to bring different features to my knowledge.

 **Jesus loves you**